aaronw2/teensy-plus/README.md

 Teensy Plus
-Revision 1.1
+Revision 1.2

 Copyright (C) 2019 by Aaron Williams

 This board is designed to be mounted to a PJRC Teensy 3.2 or 4.0 board.
-This board brings out the I/Os of the Teensy and provides a 3V to 5V level shifter and a WS2813mini NeoPixel in order to drive up to four channels of NeoPixels.
+It brings out the I/Os of the Teensy and provides a 3V to 5V level shifter and a WS2813mini NeoPixel in order to drive up to four channels of NeoPixels.
+The 5V channels should be compatible with the FastLED library.

 Four connectors are designed to be mounted on the bottom of the board where they will connect directly to a Teensy board.

 J3, J5, J7 and J9 are actually a single connector that plugs into all of the holes of the Teensy.
+J9 is optional.
+If not connected, that pin is available for 5V on both the Teensy and this board.

 IO0, IO1, IO2 and IO3 are passed to the level shifter and IO23 is
 connected to the enable pin of the level shifter.
 IO3 then goes to